Introduction to Python

 By the end of this course you should be able to...

-- Using flow control structures
+• Use flow control structures

-- Use Python to read and write files and handle external data
+• Use Python to read and write files and handle external data

-- Make their code robust by handling errors and exceptions properly
+• Make their code robust by handling errors and exceptions properly

 • Work with the Python code libraries.

 What level is the course and do I need any particular skills?

 No prior knowledge of Python or programming is required, but you should have good general computing skills.
 You should be able to follow spoken instructions, read written instructions and information, and discuss work with your tutor in English.
 If you are new to programming and would like to do some preparation for this course you may wish to try the following : Using the scratch tool use the graphical editor to draw a square http://scratch.mit.edu/projects/editor/.

 How will I be taught, and will there be any work outside the class?